Freak613/domc/README.md

 //     <div>${name}</div>
 //     <div>${surname}</div>
 // </div>
-const node = document.querySelector('#template')

-// Tokenize
-const token = tokenize(node)

-// And use token to generate code for node constructor const staticCode = token.codegen() const generateStatic = Function("scope", staticCode)
+codegen()

-// This will produce straightforward set of DOM API calls to instantiate the node.
+// This will produce code with straightforward set of DOM API calls to instantiate the node.
 // Important part that during compilation, it detects dynamic nodes,
 // and extract references to them, attaching it to the root node.
 // It has one argument `scope`, that used for synthethic event handlers binding